MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Summary**

 Code-based test cases are an integral part of maintaining the security and reliability of your product.
-These tests should be small and fast and should not have an impact on each other so they can be run in parallel.
+These tests should be small and fast and shouldn't have an impact on each other so they can be run in parallel.
 This makes it easy for developers to run these tests locally on their machine any time they make changes to the code without worrying about slowing down their development cycle.

 **Types, and relation to other sections**